biowdl/biowdl.github.io/styleGuidelines.md

    the `${...}` syntax.

 ### Runtime section ###
-It is highly advised to provide a docker container for all tasks.
+A docker container should be provided for all tasks.
 These should be publicly available docker containers.
+Only if a task performs highly generic tasks (eg. a simple `ln` command) may the docker container be omitted.
+Under some circumstances there may be exceptions to this guideline, such as legacy implementations making it impossible to use a container.

 ### The parameter_meta section ###
 It is highly advised that a parameter_meta section is defined, containing